ionos-spectre/spectre-mysql/README.md

 ### Troubleshoot

 Did you have some trouble installing the gem `mysql2`?
-Doesn't suprise.
+Doesn't surprise.

 On linux it is fairly easy fix.
 Just execute.